cwchenwang/NeRF-SR/README.md

 Abstract: *We present NeRF-SR, a solution for high-resolution (HR) novel view synthesis with mostly low-resolution (LR) inputs.
 Our method is built upon Neural Radiance Fields (NeRF) that predicts per-point density and color with a multi-layer perceptron.
 While producing images at arbitrary scales, NeRF struggles with resolutions that go beyond observed images.
 Our key insight is that NeRF benefits from 3D consistency, which means an observed pixel absorbs information from nearby views.
 We first exploit it by a supersampling strategy that shoots multiple rays at each image pixel, which further enforces multi-view constraint at a sub-pixel level.
 Then, we show that NeRF-SR can further boost the performance of supersampling by a refinement network that leverages the estimated depth at hand to hallucinate details from related patches on an HR reference image.
 Experiment results demonstrate that NeRF-SR generates high-quality results for novel view synthesis at HR on both synthetic and real-world datasets.*

+**Note: There is an error in the paper, for LLFF dataset training, the input resolution is 252x189, but the paper said it's 504x378.**

 ## Requirements
 The codebase is tested on
 * Python 3.6.9 (should be compatible with Python 3.7+)